Trade Execution Flow as the Underlying Source of Market Dynamics: Christoffel Function Coverage Expansion

+To calculate these matrix elements, the sample $x^{(l)}_m,f_l$ must be scanned twice: first to build the Gram matrix $G_{jk}$, and second to compute the matrix elements in (\ref{KdfMatrixElements}).
+This differs from the polynomial moment calculation, where all moments can be obtained in a single scan using the expansion (\ref{NewtonBinomial}), for example, in the standard deviation calculation (\ref{sigmaMovaverage}).
+The eigenproblem

-expands the P\&L contributions by factors.
-The sum of all eigenvalues $\lambda^{[i]}$ equals the total change in the portfolio value over the entire period, $\Braket{\frac{df}{dt}}$, compare with (\ref{sumLamMD}).
-The solution of (\ref{GEVdKf}) can also be interpreted as a form of Lebesgue quadrature, where the weights $\lambda^{[i]}$ represent P\&L contributions (not necessarily positive), and the nodes are not discrete measure at $n$ support points but rather $n$ probability densities $K{\psi^{[i]}}^2(\mathbf{x})$, where $\lambda^{[i]}=\Braket{\psi^{[i]}|K\frac{df}{dt}|\psi^{[i]}}$; for other forms of Lebesgue quadrature, see \cite{ArxivMalyshkinLebesgue}.
+allows us to decompose the P\&L contributions by individual factors.
+The sum of all eigenvalues $\lambda^{[i]}$ equals the total change in the portfolio value over the entire period,

+compare this expression with (\ref{sumLamMD}).
+The solution of (\ref{GEVdKf}) can also be interpreted as a form of Lebesgue quadrature, where the weights $\lambda^{[i]}$ represent P\&L contributions (not necessarily positive), and the nodes are not discrete measure at $n$ support points but rather $n$ probability densities $K{\psi^{[i]}}^2(\mathbf{x})$, where $\lambda^{[i]}=\Braket{\psi^{[i]}|K\frac{df}{dt}|\psi^{[i]}}$.
+Using the expression (\ref{KMD}) for $K(\mathbf{x})$ in an orthogonal basis $\psi^{[i]}$, we obtain the explicit expression for the probability density:

+This yields (\ref{sumLamMD}) and provides the probabilistic interpretation of the factors in the eigenproblem (\ref{GEVdKf}) with respect to the total P\&L in (\ref{sumDfEqdiff}).
+For other forms of Lebesgue quadrature, see \cite{ArxivMalyshkinLebesgue}.
 Note that the observable (total P\&L) is obtained as a sum of eigenvalues (Lebesgue weights), representing a form of density matrix average, rather than as a sum of eigenvalues multiplied by squared projections, as in traditional PCA.

 If the Christoffel function $K$ is not used on the left-hand side -- i.e., if we consider an eigenproblem with the matrices $\Braket{x_j|\frac{df}{dt}|x_k}$ and $\Braket{x_j|x_k}$ -- then the $\lambda^{[i]}$ would describe contributions to daily returns, rather than to the total P\&L. This situation is similar to that considered in Eq. (\ref{GEV}) for calculating the execution flow.
 It is the presence of $K$ that allows the eigenvalues to describe contributions to the total P\&L (rather than to daily changes), which is a significant advantage for risk analysis.